 “*50,000 love-heart-eye emojis inserted*” – (Deleted the message faster than I could remember the sender)

 EURGH.
-I think sugar is off the menu for me, cos this sickly-sweet speech just makes me want to barf.
+I think sugar is off the menu for me because this sickly-sweet speech just makes me want to barf.

-Anyway, despite my obvious lack of success with the infernal apps (which, I must admit, despite trying 3 different ones over the last 7 years, I only spent less than 2 weeks on altogether because they were so damn annoying) there are some people who obviously seem to have done alright on it.
+Anyway, despite my obvious lack of success with these infernal apps (which, I must admit, despite trying 3 different ones over the last 7 years, I’ve spent less than 2 weeks on altogether because they were just so damn annoying) there are some people out there who seem to have done alright on them.

-It may or may not have ended in wedded bliss, but at least they nabbed themselves a date, a relationship or even, erm, a bit of fun?
+However, while it may not always end in wedded bliss, people do seem to succeed in nabbing themselves a date, a relationship or even, erm, a bit of fun?
 I digress.
 My point is, the success stories are out there.
 But it does make me wonder – how did they find them?
 Was it a long search?
 Did they have better matches on different sites?
 Or is it just that what they wanted was more simple to find?
 Because, let’s face it, we all have a unique set of things we want from a relationship – some more than others.

-Well, that’s my opinion.
+Well, that’s my opinion, anyway.
 But what about you?
 What do you think about dating apps?
 They’re ever-growing, so there must be something to them.
 Although, I still can’t quite believe that it’s because it’s the perfect way to meet your soulmate…